joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6657694/2025/09/24/commanders-offense-mariota-kingsbury/

 **A Statue of Trump and Epstein Holding Hands Briefly Appears on the National Mall**\
-`The United States Park Polce said it had removed the statue, which included lines from President Trump’s birthday message to Jeffrey Epstein, the deceased sex offender.`\
+`The United States Park Police said it had removed the statue, which included lines from President Trump’s birthday message to Jeffrey Epstein, the deceased sex offender.`\
 https://nytimes.com/2025/09/24/us/politics/trump-epstein-statue-dc-national-mall.html

 **How Did Late-Night Get So Political?
 It Didn’t Start With Trump**\